uon-language/specification/spec.md

 ## Introduction

-Still in 2020 three major serialization formats are commonly used across the Internet: `XML`, `JSON` and `YAML`.
-Both are great, simple and well specified, but many would argue that:
+Three major serialization formats are yet commonly used across the Internet: `XML`, `JSON` and `YAML`.
+Both are great, simple and well specified, but many developers would argue that:

 * `XML` is great but cumbersome
-* `JSON` is awesome but lack validation by design
+* `JSON` is simple and awesome but lack validation by design
-* `YAML` is human friendly but unsafe and not ideal for m2m communication
+* `YAML` is human friendly but unsafe and ambiguous

 Seen from another perspective:

 * `XML` is fully specified with validation schema `XSD` and representation `XSLT`
-* `JSON` is lightweight and understood by most developers and programming languages
+* `JSON` is lightweight and can be understood by most developers and therefore most programming languages
-* `YAML` is very readable and a superset of `JSON`
+* `YAML` is very readable and (is) a superset of `JSON`

-*UON™* aims to steal all the amazing features of these serialization formats into a single format that encompass them.
+*UON™* aims to gather all the amazing features of these serialization formats into a single format that encompass them and make it suitable for m2m communication from low-power embedded devices to high-end cloud based platforms.

-Also, *UON* would like to go a step further by adding support for validation schema and magnitude units to extend interoperability in the sense of the Industry 4.0.
+Also, *UON™* aims to go a step further by adding support for validation schema and magnitude units to extend interoperability in the sense of the **Industry 4.0**.
 The internet of things (IoT) often require to communicate between small devices with very limited computation power.
-The perspective to have an application communication protocol that is both interoperable and suitable for low power exchanges is more than welcome. *UON* is an attempt to serve these two needs.
+The perspective to have an application communication protocol that is both interoperable and suitable for low power exchanges is more than welcome.
+Hence, *UON* is an attempt to serve these two needs by extending the existing and yet most popular serialization language.

-When two devices want to exchange information they have two commuinication channels:
+When two devices want to exchange information they have two communication channels:

-- An online communication channel used for payload data transmission
+1. An online communication channel used for content data transmission (payload)
-- A contractual communication channel used for schema agreement
+2. A contractual communication channel used for data description agreement (schema)

-In the following figure, we have on the left, two devices: a low power temperature sensor, and a powerful home automation gateway.
-To reduce the payload size, both devices agree on a schema which describe the payload format.
+In the following figure, one have on the left, two devices: a low power temperature sensor, and a powerful building automation gateway.
+To reduce the payload size, both devices may agree on a schema which describe the data format.

 ![](assets/data-exchange.png)

-On the right side of the figure, the generic schema that describe a temperature sensor is **refined** by narrowing the schema for instance by saying the generic temperature expressed with a number, is now an unsigned eight bit value expressed in Celsius degrees.
+On the right side of the figure, a generic schema that describe a temperature sensor can be **refined** by narrowing the schema to reduce the amount of data to be exchanged on each data transmission.
+For instance, the generic temperature which is expressed as an agnostic number (any numeric value) is refined into an unsigned eight bit value constraint to a temperature quantity, in Celsius degrees.
+Here we just saw how inheritance can be used in *UON™*.

+*UON™* use the same lexical field for describing either the data content, the data description or the validation schema.
+This makes it versatile to many applications.

 ## Scope

-*UON*™ pronounced "You On" is a human-machine-friendly serialization language designed to serve the purpose of:
+*UON*™ pronounced "You On" is a human-machine-friendly data description and serialization language designed to serve the purpose of:

-* Transmitting data across digital mediums
+* Transmitting data across digital mediums with minimum overhead
-* Being human readable and human editable
+* Being human readable and human editable (just as YAML or JSON)
-* Being close to international standards and the largest consensus
+* Being close to international standards and the largest community consensus
-* Serializing/deserializing data across different programming languages
+* Serializing/deserializing data and objects across different programming languages
 * Unambiguous strict representation by design
-* Support references and merge
+* Support for references and merge
-* Support properties
+* Support for type properties (we'll see that later)
 * Standard API
-* Binary encoding payload for low power embedded devices
+* Binary encoding payload for low power embedded devices (just as Protocol Buffers)
-* Partial zero-copy operations for binary payloads
+* Zero-copy operations for binary payloads
 * Validation schema supported by design (Inspired from [JSON-Schema](http://json-schema.org/) and [Voluptuous](https://pypi.org/project/voluptuous/))
 * Transformation schema supported by design (inspired from what `XSLT` is to `XML`)
 * Platform neutral